 the building environment practitioners are informed of changes to the legislation and provide them with a technical interpretation of the legislation and forms part of the SANS 10400 development committees and provide technical advice to assist these committees to develop

 the qualifications of the Local Authorities Building Control Officers (BCO) satisfy stringent

 requirements in terms of the NBR & BS Act

 the general understanding and implementation of the Act, through conducting workshops with

 forensic architectural investigations used for litigation are conducted as an impartial party.

 Q. How do I know that the building I am occupying meets the building regulations and that it is therefore safe?

-If you bought an existing building, then the approved drawings and accompanying Occupancy Certificate will indicate that the Building Control Officer was engaged and that the law that protects you as a occupier was utilised during the establishment of your building.
+If you bought an existing building, then the approved drawings and accompanying Occupancy Certificate will indicate that the Building Control Officer was engaged and that the law that protects you as an occupier was utilized during the establishment of your building.

-. will assist you in getting the problem resolved and he/she will help you to realise your dream of building your own building.
-They are there to assist you and are generally not approving any building application if such building application is contravening the law.
+. will assist you in getting the problem resolved and he/she will help you to realize your dream of building your own building.
+They are there to assist you and are generally not approving any building application if such a building application is contravening the law.

 If however, you believe the Building Control Officer is unreasonable and interpreting the regulations incorrectly, you have the right to appeal the decision made by the Local Authority and the decision can be challenged in a Court of Law and as such, a civil case has to be launched